 Sarasota Drunk Driving Accident Lawyer

-What is a DUI Accident?
+What is a Drunk Driving Accident?

 In Florida, it is a criminal offense to operate a motor vehicle while under the influence of alcohol beyond the legal limit.
 The legal limit in Florida is 0.08% and is determined by the blood alcohol concentration (BAC) of the driver.
 If your BAC is 0.08% or higher, or you exhibit signs of impairment while driving, you will be charged with a DUI-related offense.